SEEKERS MORE THAN BELIEVERS

 Until the discovery of other Gospels, the way to be Christian was simply "to believe."
 This Orthodox or Fundamentalist interpretation of Christ made Christianity another religion -- to oppose others.
 "Believe in Christ as we do or go to hell."
-"The only way to know God was limited to their chosen books."
-"Obey and believe the beliefs and rules of their church and its God given authority."
+"The only way to know God is limited to our chosen books."
+"Obey and believe the beliefs and rules of our church and its God given authority."
 In doing so, you would receive the gift of salvation.
 This was the orthodox message from Jesus -- to be a "believer."

-In contrast, the Gnostics were "seekers."
+In contrast, and in summary, the Gnostics were "seekers."
 It was far more important to seek God through all kinds of knowledge rather than "just believe."
 They were believers in Christ, but they heard a different message from Jesus.
 They had beliefs, as we all do, but they did not insist they had the corner on -- or final -- truth in interpreting the world or God.
 Christ's message was more spiritual than religious -- not bearing all the answers.
 The place to find God was within oneself, not in externals like beliefs, dogma, or dictates of the church.
 Their interpretation was that we could experience the living Christ and God, by seeking, not finalizing God.
 Your faith is not what you believe about Christ but your relationship with Him.
 For them, gnosis meant more than head-type knowledge (that could change as it does with time), but knowing Jesus and God as you know another person.
 As faith is a two way relationship, it is also essential to know yourself and be touched by what the Gospel of Philip calls the transforming power of "love and light."
 Seeking God and this relationship, because of Christ and his messages, both in his words and his actions from the cross (which they called a living book), was the true act of faith.
 That is the gnostic style and spirit found in the exciting materials often called, the Gnostic Gospels!